-At the end of the trail you can visit a replica kitchen of where Booker T Washington's mother worked and they lived.
+At the end of the trail, you can visit a reconstructed kitchen cabin where Booker T Washington's mother worked and they lived.

 “Here I learned to love the soil, to love cows and pigs and trees and flowers and birds and worms and creeping things.
 I have always been intensely fond of outdoor life.” - Booker T. Washington

 The Jack o Lantern Trail is a mile and a half through the fields surrounding the park.
 You can find trail guides at the visitor center.

 We did not encounter any crowds during our visit to the park.